The North East rail line upgrade project will enhance the rail line from Melbourne to Albury/Wodonga in Victoria, Australia. The…

 With a ten-minute peak interval, non-stop between Oslo and Gardermoen takes 19 minutes, with alternative services calling at the busy interchange at Lillestrøm.
 To broaden the catchment of Flytoget and avoid changing modes in the central area, the stopping services, which also serve the western end of Oslo city centre at the sub-surface Nationaltheatret station, extend to Asker, 27km to the south-west.

 BM71 trains are maintained under a contract with NSB.
 It includes clauses governing their availability at agreed times, and to set specifications.
 The first train was delivered on schedule in September 1997, with others following at three-weekly intervals from the following January.
 Squadron service began in October 1998.

-> This was done to simplify maintenance and with the aim of achieving greater reliability and flexibility to cope with increased traffic demands in future.
-Onboard monitoring of passengers boarding and alighting is made possible by television screens in each train's cab, linked to external video cameras.
+This was done to simplify maintenance and with the aim of achieving greater reliability and flexibility to cope with increased traffic demands in future.
+Onboard monitoring of passengers traffic is made possible by television screens in each train’s cab, linked to external video cameras.

-> The Jernbaneverket project to cover the entire Norwegian rail network by GMS-R communication is scheduled for a 2007 completion.
+The Jernbaneverket project to cover the entire Norwegian rail network by GMS-R communication is scheduled for a 2007 completion.
 Although both part of the state and sharing a common infrastructure, as far as the customer is concerned Flytoget operates independently of NSB, with no interchangeability of tickets.

 The two organisations compete between Oslo S and Gardermoen, with Flytoget priced as a premium service for the dedicated stock and a time saving of around ten minutes over intercity trains.